deficollective/defiscan/src/content/protocols/rocket-pool.md

     The pDAO uses an optimistic fraud proof system with on-chain dispute challenges, allowing members to:

-    - Propose and vote on parameter adjustements.
+    - Propose and vote on parameter adjustments.
     - Allocate treasury funds.

     Parameters controlled by the pDAO are listed in [RPIP-33](https://rpips.rocketpool.net/RPIPs/RPIP-33#parameter-table), influencing various contracts of the protocol (RPL inflation settings, ETH deposit settings, minipool settings, security settings, etc.).

     Enforcing on-chain pDAO governance has been activated in **November 2024**, with no mainnet history aside from testing on Holesky.
 Currently, the quorum required for a pDAO proposal to pass is 30% of initialized voting power (those are node operators who have onboarded to the on-chain governance framework using a command line in their Smart Node).

 3. **pDAO guardian**: The pDAO guardian can change pDAO parameters without a vote and without delay.
 It is an EOA wallet controlled by the Rocket Pool team.
-This role is intended to transition to the Security Council for enhanced decentralization.
 The pDAO guardian is this [address](https://etherscan.io/address/0x0cCF14983364A7735d369879603930Afe10df21e).
+This role is intended to be phased out in the future once the Security Council is established (see more below).

 4. **Security Council**: Introduced alongside on-chain pDAO governance, the Security Council acts as a safeguard with expedited authority to change a limited set of parameters, essentially disabling features of the protocol to protect against loss of funds.
 As of now, the Rocket Pool team, via the pDAO guardian, is the sole member.
 Future iterations aim to diversify this council.